fleet-actions/ec2-runner-pool-manager/docs/architecture/overview.md

 The instance is now in the resource pool and ready for another workflow.

-??? note "A peek at the resource pool :mag:"
+??? note "Distilled view of the resource pool :mag:"
     ```json
     {
       "instanceId": "i-123456",